 Droughts & floods

-Drought is an intrinsic part of the Australian landscape.
+Drought is a fundamental part of the Australian landscape.
 With one of the most variable rainfall climates in the world, severe drought affects some part of Australia about once every 18 years.
-Intervals between severe droughts have varied from four to 38 years and the impacts of climate change will mean more prolonged dry periods, particularly in inland areas of NSW.
+Time between severe droughts have varied from four to 38 years and the impacts of climate change will mean longer dry periods, particularly in inland areas of NSW.

 The department plays a vital role in managing, allocating and protecting the water resources of NSW.
 This is especially important during extreme events such as droughts or poor water quality events.